-Chris Evens is our newest recruit at Aspire, having just made the very wise decision to migrate north from Sydney.
+Chris Evens joined us in 2020 having made the very wise decision to migrate north from Sydney.
 Chris graduated from University of Sydney in 2015, after completing his Masters in Physiotherapy and Bachelor of Health Sciences.
-Chris has committed to continuing his study journey and has already commenced the Graduate Diploma in Sports Physiotherapy at La Trobe University in Melbourne, his first step on the way to specialisation in Sports Physiotherapy.
-Chris joins us following 3 years at a clinic in Ultimo where he worked under the guidance of very experienced mentors.
+Chris is continuing his study journey with the online Graduate Diploma in Sports Physiotherapy at La Trobe University in Melbourne, on the way to specialisation in Sports Physiotherapy.
+Chris joined us following 3 years at a clinic in Ultimo where he worked under the guidance of very experienced mentors.

 Like many physiotherapists (and certainly all of ours here at Aspire!)
 Chris has endured his share of injuries from his younger cricketing days, from lumbar stress fractures, a dislocated elbow and shoulder plus countless broken fingers.
 So Chris certainly knows what it’s like to be a patient, and he understands the injury recovery process.
 Just like his colleague Patrick Fleming here at Aspire, Chris’ own injury experience led to his interest in a physiotherapy career, and in particular lower back injuries, stress fractures and their prevention.
 Chris’ work has included managing the rehabilitation of these injuries from young teenage players to being involved in looking after Australian Test cricketers.
 Chris’ interest in research resulted in co-authoring a 3 year study of injuries in first grade cricketers in NSW that was published in the Postgraduate Medical Journal (click on the link to open).
 Chris’ particular special interests are in the management of lower back, shoulder and knee pain in active people.

 Chris still enjoys playing cricket when he can, and now he is a Coastie he is learning to surf and has also taken up martial arts.
-Chris is also a regular snowboarder and arrives to us ready to get back to work after a month on the slopes in Canada.
+Chris is also a regular snowboarder and loves the slopes in Canada.

 You can be assured that you are in excellent and well qualified hands as Chris works with you to help you back to your best.